- $100M Book Club

 🔥 The power insight

-Champion's Mindset means using setbacks as fuel for improvement rather than proof of limitation
+Champion's Mindset means using setbacks as information, not identity

 🧸 Example